Team-1280/1280-website/README.md

 - Have consistency for font types (e.g. headings)
 - Text lines should be at max 80-120 chars (use large horizontal margins)
 - Prefer to use tailwind instead of the css files
+- Test the layout on different sizes except mobile